aka Dark Forces

 The enigmatic magician Gregory Wolfe appears at a party for Alex, the son of Australian senator Nick Rast.
 Befriending Alex, Wolfe appears to cause a complete remission in Alex’s haemophilia.
 As Wolfe starts to exert an increasingly charismatic influence over Alex and Rast’s wife, Rast’s political backers become nervous and plot to dispose of him.

-This Australian production is a fascinating retelling of the story of the so-called Mad Monk Grigori Rasputin, the faith healer and mystic who held a darkly charismatic influence over the throne of Russia under Tsar Nicholas II just prior to the Russian Revolution.
+It is not long in before one realises that Harlequin is a retelling of the story of the so-called Mad Monk Grigori Rasputin, the faith healer and mystic who held a darkly charismatic influence over the throne of Russia under Tsar Nicholas II just prior to the Russian Revolution.
 Rasputin was reputed to have healed Nicholas’s son Alexei of haemophilia and of having had an affair with the Tsarina before he was assassinated by the nobility, resentful of his influence over the Royal Family.
 Harlequin even acknowledges the source of the Rasputin story to the extent of keeping the names of the key players – Tsar Nicholas/Nicholas Rast (Rast being an anagram of Tsar), Alexei/Alex, Tsarina Alexandra/Sandra, Grigori Rasputin/Gregory Wolfe.

 One of the points that screenwriter Everett de Roche tries to make in his script is that Rasputin is not an outright villain – certainly, Wolfe is portrayed with a great deal more benevolence than history (or at least cinema) sees Rasputin as having.
 De Roche tries to portray the character in terms of the suasive influence he had on the people around him – in this respect, the aloof coldness of Robert Powell’s usual acting it put to fine use.
 Powell is outfitted in a sensational array of costumery – including black leather, harlequin costumes and the striking incongruity of a dinner suit with black nail polish.